jmtsuji/bioinformatics-m1/README.md

 Install UTM (a virtual machine manager) and create a virtual machine of Ubuntu 20.04 ARM on your Mac (see guide at [this link](https://mac.getutm.app/gallery/ubuntu-20-04)).
 You can make a shared folder that lets you easily move files between the two systems.
 You can also set up copy-and-paste of text between macOS and the Ubuntu virtual machine.
 Inkscape can be installed inside the Ubuntu Virtual Machine, and it works smoothly.

-![Running an Ubuntu VM on a M1 Mac](img/ubuntu_mac.jpg)
+![Running an Ubuntu VM on a M1 Mac](img/ubuntu_mac.jpg) Inkscape can be installed and launched from a Ubuntu VM runnning on a M1 Mac.

 ### 3. GIMP
 Same solution as #2.
 I have not extensively tested GIMP yet, but it seems to work well for very basic tasks.